Graph Neural Network Based Method for Path Planning Problem: CONCLUSIONS AND FUTURE WORK

 \section{CONCLUSIONS AND FUTURE WORK}

 In this paper, we present a learning-based planning method to guide the planner to choose the appropriate path.
-In particular, we design a GNN model to generate a weight called Guidance Value for each edge of a vertex and use Guidance Value to search for paths.
-We evaluate the GNN model in the simulated random worlds and the real-world implementations.
-In the simulation environment, the GNN model shows a higher success rate, faster planning speed, and less collision detection in the high-dimensional environment.
-However, in the real-world environment, GNN models often fail to account for dynamics and therefore perform poorly on real robotic arms.
+In particular, we design a GNN-based model to generate a weight called guidance value for each neighbor of a state and use the guidance value to search for paths.
+We evaluate the model in the simulated random worlds and the real-world implementations.
+In the simulation environment, the model shows a higher success rate, faster planning speed, and less collision detection in the high-dimensional environment.
+However, in the real-world environment, our method often fails to account for dynamics and therefore performs poorly on real robotic arms.

 Compared to existing path planning methods, our model improves collision detection and planning time, but it comes at a loss in path cost and precision.
 In the future, we plan to add dynamics to the training of GNN models and reduce path costs by adding a new algorithm.
-Besides, we intend to further strengthen the proportion of path coding to alleviate the problem of the proposed method falling into local space.
+Besides, we intend to further strengthen the proportion of path coding to alleviate the problem of the proposed method falling into local minimums.
 Additionally, we plan to modify the GNN model to gather obstacle information directly, as the computational and resolution of the mapping space decreases efficiency.